drashland/website-v2/docs/sinco/v3.x/2_tutorials/3_page/6_custom_assertions.md

   - An error when a favicon was not found (failed requests eg 404, 500)
   - An error with a JavaScript file (such as a vue component has thrown an error during render)
+  You can also pass in an exclusion list to ignore specific errors: `assertNoConsoleErrors('favicon')`.

 In this tutorial, you will: